 (f) is a person in respect of whom an administration order is in force under the Guardianship and Administration Act 1990 Part 6.

-[Section 11 inserted by No. 32 of 2016 s.
+[Section 11 inserted: No. 32 of 2016 s.
 137.]

 11A.
 Removal of members for breach of certain duties and suspension pending removal